Skip to main content

 OpenCost Grafana Dashboard

-For advanced users, OpenCost can be directly queried from the Cline conversational assistant (or others) through the MCP (Multi-purpose Co-processor) servers system.
-This enables you to script queries and retrieve cost data directly within your conversations.
+For advanced users, OpenCost can be directly queried from the Cline conversational assistant (ou autre) using the MCP (Multi-purpose Co-processor) servers system.
+This allows you to script queries and retrieve cost data directly within your conversations.

-To connect Cline to your OpenCost instance, add the following configuration to your cline_mcp_settings.json file.
-This file is typically located in the Cline configuration directory.
+To connect Cline to your OpenCost instance, you must add the following configuration to your cline_mcp_settings.json file.
+This file is typically located in Cline's configuration directory.

 {